What’s Covered? Water Damage and Insurance

 - Keep an eye out in the bathroom.
 Small cracks in your tub and shower grouting can allow water to penetrate the walls which can cause rot and mould.

 - Install flood-prevention devices.
 Not only could they protect your home, but they could qualify you for a discount on your insurance.
-For a quick guide to these devices, click here.
+Here is a quick guide to these devices.

 - After a rainstorm, check your basement.
 If you find any water, it may mean you have foundation cracks needing repair or your draining system needs to be replaced.